Talus Pay Review (Formerly Talus Payments)

 - Many complaints alleging poor sales practices and customer support

 A Talus representative has stated that the reason for the 2016 name change was a trademark dispute.
 Nevertheless, an effect of the name changes has been to dodge an unusually high volume of public criticism regarding its services and sales practices, deflecting attention away from brand names that have become toxic within the business community.
-In fact, Talus Pay has a page up on its website that seems to be an oblique acknowledgment of the problems with the company’s prior iterations:
+In fact, Talus Pay published a blog post in 2018 that seemed to be an oblique acknowledgment of the problems with the company’s prior iterations:

 I get it.
 This industry is opaque and constantly changing, making it confusing for merchants.
 Pricing structures are complex.
 It’s difficult to know who’s trying to run an honest business and who’s just trying to make a buck.
 Worst of all, it’s made up of faceless companies run by people who hide behind their anonymous websites and call centers.

-Talus Pay is a reseller for TSYS, one of the largest processors in the United States.
-TSYS Merchant Solutions, the company’s merchant services division, is a decent processor.
-There are also a large number of resellers on the market who use TSYS as their back-end processor.
+Talus Pay is a reseller for TSYS Merchant Solutions (now part of Global Payments), formerly one of the largest processors in the United States.
+TSYS was a decent processor prior to its acquisition by Global Payments.
+There are also a large number of resellers on the market that use TSYS as their back-end processor.
 Some are good, while some are decidedly not.

-Before we explore whether or not Talus has improved, it’s important to understand what made Talus rotten in the first place.
-Most complaints from merchants focused on Talus’s sales practices.
-The company became infamous for relying almost exclusively on a network of telemarketers and independent sales agents to market its services.
-The use of telemarketers is a major red flag just by itself, as it’s usually a strong indication of a company that’s having a hard time finding new victims clients.
+Before we explore whether or not Talus has improved, it’s important to understand what made it rotten in the first place.
+Most complaints from merchants focused on the company’s sales practices.
+Talus became infamous for relying almost exclusively on a network of telemarketers and independent sales agents to market its services.
+The use of telemarketers is a major red flag, as it’s usually a strong indication of a company that’s having a hard time finding new victims clients.
 Independent sales agents also have a bad reputation in the industry in general.
-The agents Talus uses appear to have the same lack of training, experience, and ethics that have caused that bad reputation.
+The agents that Talus currently uses appear to have the same lack of training, experience, and ethics that caused the bad reputation in the first place.

-What’s more, the company’s sales agents use tablet computers to capture your digital signature, binding you to a three-year term without providing you a paper copy of your contract.
+What’s more, the company’s sales agents now use tablet computers to capture your digital signature, binding you to a three-year term without providing you a paper copy of your contract.
 It’s critically important with any provider that you thoroughly review your contract documents before you sign up for an account.
 By putting contracts on tablets for you to sign, Talus is deliberately making this all but impossible to do.
-Recent reports from disgruntled users indicate that Talus continues to do this.
+Recent reports from disgruntled users indicate that Talus continues to do this, although we’ve also seen some indications that the company is now providing digital or paper copies of its contracts upon request.

 Table of Contents